Cassava Flour Information is my way of trying to help answer your questions about it, how to use it, and why I use it.

 My Advice:

-As with everything I highly suggest you do your own research and make your own opinions regarding any addition to your pantry.
+As with everything I highly suggest you do your research and make your own opinions regarding any addition to your pantry.
 I have noticed that I tend to do better when I limit my carbs.
 As with everything in moderation.
-However, every single person is different and different forms of eating are unique to every individual person.
+However, every single person is different, and different forms of eating are unique to every person.
 Do what works for you!

 Some of my favorite Cassava Flour recipes are: